oar-team/oar/modules/scheduler/black-maria/black-maria.rst

 * more connector
 * support node nodelist with slurm node list grammar ex: dev[0-8,12,13,18-25]

+* recette/makefile installation

 Comments, bugs, request:
 ------------------------

+* Caution it's a prototype and only developed for experimentation purpose

 Log:
 ----